gustaveroussy/sopa/docs/tutorials/snakemake.md

     ```

 !!! notes
-    On the above example, it executes snakemake sequentially (one core), which is enough for debugging purposes
+    On the above example, it executes snakemake sequentially (one core), which is enough for debugging purposes.

 You can then check `tuto.explorer` for output files.
 Notably, if you have installed the [Xenium Explorer](https://www.10xgenomics.com/support/software/xenium-explorer), double-click on `experiment.xenium` to visualize the results.

 ## Create your own config

-If the existing `config` files are not suited for your project, you can update an existing one, or create a whole new one.
+If the existing `config` files are not suited for your project, you can update an existing one or create a whole new one.
 For this, use [this commented config](https://github.com/gustaveroussy/sopa/blob/master/workflow/config/example_commented.yaml) to understand the purpose of each argument.
-Note that some sections are optional: in this case, just remove the section or the argument, and sopa will not run it.
+Note that some sections are optional: in this case, remove the section or the argument, and Sopa will not run it.

 When running snakemake, you will then need to provide the relative or absolute path to your `.yaml` config, for instance `--configfile=/path/to/your/config.yaml`.